NautilusTrader

 )

-Or requesting the previous days statistics schema for the ES.FUT parent symbol (all active E-mini S&P 500 futures contracts on the CME Globex exchange):
+Request the previous day's statistics for the ES.FUT parent symbol (all active E-mini S&P 500 futures):

 from nautilus_trader.adapters.databento import DATABENTO_CLIENT_ID